sonugiri1043/Cracking-The-Coding-Interview/9-System-Design-And-Scalability/2-Social-Networks/Social-Networks.md

     }
 };
 ```

+### Step 2: Handle the Millions of Users
+When we deal with a service the size of Linkedln or Facebook, we cannot possibly keep all of our data on
+one machine.
+That means that our simple Person data structure doesn't quite work-our friends may not live on
+the same machine as we do.
+Instead, we can replace our list of friends with a list of their IDs, and traverse.

+- Optimization: Reduce machine jumps
+Jumping from one machine to another is expensive.
+Instead of randomly jumping from machine to machine
+with each friend, try to batch these jumps- e.g., if five of my friends live on one machine, I should look them
+up all at once.
+- Optimization: Smart division of people and machines
+People are much more likely to be friends with people who live in the same country as they do.
+Rather than
+randomly dividing people across machines, try to divide them by country, city, state, and so on.
+This will
+reduce the number of jumps.

 **Question: Breadth-first search usually requires "marking" a node as visited.
 How do you do that in
 this case?**